jruby/jruby-rack/README.md

 *META-INF/init.rb* or *WEB-INF/init.rb* inside the war file for this purpose.
 These files, if found, will be evaluated before booting the Rack environment, allowing you to set environment variables, load scripts, etc.

+For plain Rack applications, JRuby-Rack also supports a magic comment to solve the "rackup" chicken-egg problem (you need Rack's builder loaded before loading the *config.ru*, yet you may want to setup the gem version from within the rackup file).
+As we ship with the Rack gem bundled, otherwise when executing the provided *config.ru* the bundled (latest) version of Rack will get loaded.

+Use **rack.version** to specify the Rack gem version to be loaded before rackup :

+    # encoding: UTF-8
+    # rack.version: ~>1.3.6 (before code is loaded gem '~>1.3.6' will be called)

+Or the equivalent of doing `bundle exec rackup ...` if you're using Bundler :

+    # rack.version: bundler (requires 'bundler/setup' before loading the script)

 ## Logging